skg-if/interoperability-framework/index.md

 The local identifiers specified for any SKG-IF entity are usually those adopted by the particular source providing SKG-IF documents for referring to such entities internally to its system.
 However, it is also possible that a source may not have such an internal identifier explicitly defined and need to create new SKG-IF local identifiers on-the-fly, while creating the SKG-IF document to return.

-To this end, it is important to clarify that all these URLs specified as local identifiers of SKG-IF entities (either directly or indirectly via the combitation of the SKG-IF base and the string) identify the related entity **globally**, at least in theory.
+To this end, it is important to clarify that all these URLs specified as local identifiers of SKG-IF entities (either directly or indirectly via the combination of the SKG-IF base and the string) identify the related entity **globally**, at least in theory.
 In particular, if the same URL is used in two or more SKG-IF documents, it refer always to the same entity.

 Thus, in case one specifies a non-URL string for a local identifier of an entity, and such non-URL string is created on-the-fly for the reason highlighted above, it is up to the source providing the SKG-IF data to prepare a string that does not create inconsistencies with other SKG-IF data generated in the past.

-Please note that having two distinct local identifiers referring to the same real world entity does not create particular issues - in particular when other external identifiers (e.g. DOI, ORCID, ROR) are specified and can be used to decupling entities.
+Please note that having two distinct local identifiers referring to the same real world entity does not create particular issues - in particular when other external identifiers (e.g. DOI, ORCID, ROR) are specified and can be used to decoupling entities.
 Instead, having a local identifier that refers to two distinct entities (either in the same SKG-IF document or in different SKG-IF documents) creates consistency problems and may result in erroneous interpretation of the SKG-IF data.

 Thus, in case there is the need of creating such on-the-fly identifiers, the recommendation is to clearly state that by adopting the following template: